 - Be patient.
 There is no quick remedy.
 Do not pour hot water over a frozen pipe or do anything that would cause a rapid rise in temperature.
 Do not use open flame or torches to thaw pipes.

 - Pipes will need to gradually warm up.
 Blow warm air from a hair dryer or vacuum cleaner canister on the frozen section to begin warming.
 Wave the warm air back and forth.
 Keep a faucet in your home in the ‘on’ position during thawing to prevent a slug of water from going through and causing more damage.

 What to do if your water pipes burst:

 - Turn off the water.
 Turn off the water to your home or business at the main shut-off valve.
 This valve is usually located where the main water line enters the building.
 If you cannot locate the shut-off-valve in an emergency, turn off the water at the meter.
 Most water meters are located at the front of a home or business near the sidewalk, or at the rear, such as in an alley.
 Remove the lid, and on the side closest to your home or business, you should see either a gate valve or a ball valve.
 To close a gate valve, turn to the right; to close a ball valve, turn ¼ of the way to the right.
 Close valves slowly to avoid water hammer (a pressure surge when liquid is force to stop or change direction suddenly).
 If you cannot see or turn the valve, call Tucson Water.
 Do not tamper with the city shut-off side of the meter itself.

-- Call a plumber for assistance if the break is on your property (between the meter and your home or business or if inside your home or business).
+- Call a plumber for assistance.
+If a break is between the water meter and your home or business you may need a plumber.